Florida Department of Education: History

 In 2022, the Florida Department of Education rejected a record 41% of mathematics textbooks for non-compliance with the state's new B.E.S.T.
 Standards, which replace Common Core.
 The department claimed that the books rejected "incorporate prohibited topics or unsolicited strategies", including critical race theory (CRT), social–emotional learning (SEL), and Common Core.
 Commissioner of Education Richard Corcoran stated that the state is aiming to prevent "indoctrination or exposure to dangerous and divisive concepts in our classrooms".
 The state did not provide any specific examples of content that led to the books being rejected.
-The state later approved 19 previously-rejected books, after receiving assurances from publishers that "woke content" had been removed.
+The state later approved 19 previously-rejected books, after claiming that publishers "made fixes" that removed "woke content."

 In May 2022, the state published records disclosing the results of the reviews, revealing that the majority of reviewers—largely educators—found no evidence of the textbooks containing CRT, but more often flagged for containing SEL.
 Most of the accusations of prohibited content came from Chris Allen—a vice chair of a chapter of the conservative group Moms for Liberty—who accused textbooks of promoting CRT because of its inclusion of data surrounding an implicit bias test and a statement that the United States had not "eradicated poverty or racism", complained of a word problem that involved the gender pay gap, objected to an author "[talking] about a climate crisis as if it’s a proven fact". and objected to questions involving elections and vaccines that did not include references to The Federalist Papers or natural immunity.

+In October, 2022, the Florida Department of Education announced the selection of a 13-member working group, including educators and curriculum developers, as well as the financial experts, Dr. David Phelps and Kim Kiyosaki, that would develop the state's new financial literacy curriculum.
+This curriculum was later completed in 2023, and received support from notable celebrities, including Mark Cuban and Matt Higgins, to get students excited about and engaged with the new curriculum.
+In completing this initiative, Florida joined roughly half of US states that currently have a financial literacy component to their public education curriculum.

 State exams

-The State of Florida requires students to take the Florida Standards Assessments (FSA) each year in grades 3-10.
-Students' results from the FSA are compiled to generate a grade for each public school under former governor Jeb Bush's "A+ Plan."
+The State of Florida requires students to take the Florida Assessment of Student Thinking (FAST) each year in grades 3-10.
+Students' results from the FAST are compiled to generate a grade for each public school under former governor Jeb Bush's "A+ Plan."
 Under this plan, public schools receive a letter grade from A to F, depending on student performance and the degree to which the bottom 25% of the school has improved compared to its past performances.
 The higher a public school scores, the more funding it receives.